Avaiga/taipy-doc/docs/manuals/core/entities/task-mgt.md

     import taipy as tp
     import my_config

-    # Create 2 scenarios.
+    # Create 2 scenarios, which will also create 2 trainig tasks.
     scenario_1 = tp.create_scenario(my_config.monthly_scenario_cfg)
     scenario_2 = tp.create_scenario(my_config.monthly_scenario_cfg)

-    # Get all training tasks by config id, this will return a list of 2 training tasks created alongside the 2 scenarios.
+    # Get all training tasks by config id, this will return a list of 2 training tasks
+    # created alongside the 2 scenarios.
     all_training_tasks = tp.get_entities_by_config_id("training")
     ```